 TOEFL results should be sent electronically using the institution code of 0984 and the department code of 71.
 IELTS scores can be sent electronically, by uploading a scanned copy as a part of the online application.
 Your TRF (Test Report Form) number must be legible in the scan so that we can verify the results with the British Council.

-Application fee of Can. $100.00, per instructions contained in the online application.
+Application fee of Can. $100.00, as per instructions in the online application.

 Note: We do not require the GRE.
-If you are a Permanent Resident of Canada or a Canadian citizen originally from another country, please also supply a copy of your landing documents with your application materials.
+If you are a Permanent Resident of Canada or a Canadian citizen originally from another country, please also supply a copy of your PR card (front and back), or your proof of Canadian citizenship, with your application materials.

 Students who have voluntarily withdrawn or who have been withdrawn and wish to complete their program must formally re-apply for admission via our application.
 Credit for previous work completed must be approved by the program and SGPS.

 Applicants who have been offered admission to the School of Graduate and Postdoctoral Studies can accept or decline their offers of admissions online through the Western Student Center.